bkor-git/AD-Project/README.md

 *	Detecting patterns or anomalies in the movement behavior of agents.
 *	Applying machine learning or statistical techniques to predict anomalies or future position based on historical data.

 ## Simulation
+### Scripts
+The Scripts section delves into the codes that powers the simulation.
+It includes explanations of the scripts responsible for simulating passenger behavior, managing events within the virtual train station waiting area.
+* **DropCylinder**:
+*	**ExportCsv**:
+*	**Passenger**:
+*	**PoissonArrival**: The code for controlling the arrival time of the agents in the scene.
+*	**Wander**: Script to control the green agents which are wandering around in the scene.

+### Build Files
+The Build Files section provides practical information for users who want to experience the simulation firsthand.
+It includes instructions on how to run the executable files that bring your simulation to life, and export the information of the agents as csv files.

 ## Code
 Write explanation about the code here!!!